iong/SCP3/README.md

         qsub -N sM_0131072.h5 /w2/mandelsh/SCP3/eigensolver.ge
         qsub -N sM_0262144.h5 /w2/mandelsh/SCP3/eigensolver.ge
         ...

    The `-N` option to `qsub` specifies the name of the job, i.e. the name which will be displayed by `qstat`. `eigensolver.ge` reads this name to find out which file to use.
 This way, a single script can be used for all Hamiltonian matrices for all structures for all potentials.

-   Shortcut: one can submit a job for every `sM_*.h5` file in the current directory with a single command:
+   Shortcut: with a single command one can submit a job for every `sM_*.h5` file in the current directory:

         for x in sM_*.h5; do qsub -N $x ../../../eigensolver.ge; done

-8. I will always push my changes to <github.org/iong/SCP3>.
+8. I will always push my changes to <https://github.org/iong/SCP3>.
 To update your version of the code, type

         cd ~/SCP3
         git pull

 For `Makefile` options and technical details see the [Wiki](https://github.com/iong/SCP3/wiki).